auroraingebrigtsen/Project1/README.md

 NOTE: to reproduce the results from the report, do not change seed parameters.
 All seeds are 123 by default.

+If you want to test run time, uncomment line 37 in validation.py to get build time, and 57-64 in main to get predict time.

 ------------------------------------------------------------------------------------------------------------
 Edit main.py to get the results wanted.
 Different options for running the code are described below.